AsexGenomeEvol/Timema_asex_genomes/side_proj/D_snp_calling_round0/README.md

 For computational reasons however, we only did a single BQSR step.

-Following commands are given for species '**1_Tdi**' (all runs of each sample have been merged into a single bam file).
+Following commands are given for species '**1_Tdi**' (all runs of each five samples have been merged into a single bam file).

 ### 0) preliminary step :